 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It doesn't get much easier than this little gin and ginger martini!
-La coloniale is a fantastic drink recipe for anyone who appreciates the sweet snap of ginger liqueur and, with just two ingredients, it mixes up quickly.
+Also called la coloniale, it is a fantastic drink recipe for anyone who appreciates the sweet snap of ginger liqueur and, with just two ingredients, it mixes up quickly.

 If you love the taste of the ginger martini, you'll find this recipe to be a very pleasant experience.
-Switching from vodka to gin offers a new depth to the drink that's quite lovely, especially if you choose a complex gin like Tanqueray or Martin Miller's.
+Switching from vodka to gin offers a new depth to the drink that's quite lovely, especially if you choose a complex London dry gin with bold botanicals.
 The cucumber slice is an odd choice, but a nice touch that adds a subtle freshness to the drink which works surprisingly well against the ginger.

 - 1 1/2 ounces gin

 In a cocktail shaker filled with ice, pour the gin and ginger liqueur.

 Garnish with a cucumber slice.
 Serve and enjoy.

 - For the ginger liqueur, you have a few options.
 Domaine de Canton is one of the best-known and it's very easy to find.
 You might also like the bolder profile (and higher proof) of The King's Ginger.
 A few craft distilleries, including New Deal and Greenbar, offer the flavor as well.